Galite Islands

-The Galite Islands (Tunisian Arabic: جالطة Jalita, French: La Galite, Italian: Isola della Caletta) are a rocky group of islands of volcanic origin that belong to Bizerte Governorate, northern Tunisia.
+The Galite Islands (Tunisian Arabic: جالطة Jalita, French: La Galite, Italian: La Galita) are a rocky group of islands of volcanic origin that belong to Bizerte Governorate, northern Tunisia.
 They are located 38 km northwest of Cape Serrat, the closest point of the Tunisian mainland coast, from which they are separated by the Galite Channel, and almost 80 km north-by-northeast of the city of Tabarka, and 150 km south of Cape Spartivento in the south of Sardinia.
 The islands of the group sit atop Banc de Galite.

 Main island

 The centrally situated main island La Galite is 5.4 km long east-west, and up to 2.9 km wide in the east.
 The area of the group is 9 km2, most of which La Galite accounts for.
 The main island has 200m high cliffs and is accessible only in the south on the bay Escueil de Pasque.
-A few fishermen's families live on the island.
+A few fishing families live on the island.
 The highest peak at 391m is Bout de Somme (Grand Sommet), which is topped by a yellow lookout tower.
 Piton de l'Es', a prominent cone-shaped peak close to the most southeasterly point of the island, is 360m high.